 - When your retainer is not in your mouth, keep it in the special case given to you – not in your pocket or wrapped in a paper towel- someone will surely mistake it for trash and throw it away.
 The plastic retainer box will protect it from accidental damage and breakage under excessive pressure.

 - Pets love retainers so make sure you keep them out of their reach.

 - Please bring your retainer to each appointment.

 - Remember your first set of retainers have been paid for in the original fee.
-However, there will be an additional charge of $200 to replace and a $100 charge to repair lost or damaged retainers.
+However, there will be an additional charge to repair lost or damaged retainers.
 So please be very careful with them!